ashutosh0gupta/randomAttendance/README.md

 For taking random attendance in the class

 # setting up
-  * Install dependencies: Django and the others
+  1. Install dependencies: Django and the others
-  * db needs to be initialized
-  * import student data
-  * Using attendance

-1. Install dependencies
+   ''''
    $sudo apt update
    $apt-get install python3 python3-pip
    $pip3 install Django
    $pip3 install django-mathfilters
+   '''

   -- the above list may not be exaustive (let us know the missing dependencies)

+  1. db needs to be initialized
+  1. import student data
+  1. Using attendance

 2. initialize data base